jaredly/j3/Roadmap.md

 let's drag and drop baby. gotta have it.

-- [ ] HOVER Should highlight the parens
+- [x] HOVER Should highlight the parens
+  - it's ... not perfect, for sure ... but it's pretty ok?
+I guess?

 - [ ] TODO, `normalizeSelections` is a huge pain, I should just calculate once whether we're "reversed", and store that as an attribute on the cursor. `start, end, reversed`

+- [x] cmd+click should select the whole thing
+  - oh nice
+- [ ] cmd+drag should drag
+  - [x] show the drag dest, lets abuse multicursor :D :D :D
+  - [ ] now make it drop... like its a spot

 # What are things even cslled